 Some varieties of Taste of the Wild include:

 Nutro sensitive stomach – (a higher priced Canadian brand), but we use it for our dogs.Nutro Natural Choice Sensitive Skin & Stomach Adult Venison Meal & Whole Brown Rice Formula Dry Dog Food

 GO! for sensitive stomachs such as the salmon recipe or duck and potato.

 Two other good quality dog foods are Acana and Orijen it is manufactured by Champion Pet Foods and is organic and does not have any artificial colors, flavors, chemicals, preservatives, binders, wheat and gluten.
-The manufacturer claims that this allergy free dog food is made with human grade ingredients.
+The manufacturer claims that this allergy free dog / hypoallergenic dog food is made with human grade ingredients.